TimerErTim/bioinf.bio/sem-1_chlorophyll/protocol/GBC1_WS2025_Chlorophyll.typ

 === Solvatochromism <solvatochromism>

-The solvent effect, known as "Solvatochromism", is a phenomenon that occurs when the absorption spectrum of a compound changes between different solvents used. @src_wikipedia-solvatochromism
+The solvent effect, known as "Solvatochromism", is a phenomenon that occurs when the absorption spectrum of a compound changes between different solvents used.
-This solvent-dependent effect applies to chlorophyll and arises from the interaction between the solvent molecules and the chlorophyll's $pi$-electron cloud.
+This solvent-dependent effect applies to chlorophyll and arises from the interaction between the solvent molecules and the chlorophyll's $pi$-electron cloud
+@src_plants-in-action.
 @src_wikipedia-solvatochromism
-@src_plants-in-action

 Consequently, absorption coefficients derived for methanol cannot be used for acetone extracts, and coefficients for 100% acetone cannot be used for 80% acetone.
-The specific equations discussed in Section 5 (using 11.78 and 2.29) #footnote[replace with actual section used in this document] are strictly valid only for 80% Acetone extracts. @src_wikipedia-solvatochromism @src_chlorophyll-lichtenthaler
+The specific equations discussed in Section 5 (using 11.78 and 2.29) #footnote[replace with actual section used in this document] are strictly valid only for 80% Acetone extracts. @src_plants-in-action
+@src_chlorophyll-lichtenthaler

 == Spectrophotometry